2032 Summer Olympics: Venue construction and renovations

 On 29 October 2024, after the Liberal National Party of Queensland's victory in the state election, incoming Premier David Crisafulli announced that he would launch a 100-day independent review of the stadium proposals.
 This included the Gabba rebuild and Victoria Park stadium proposals, as well as new proposals sent in by numerous design firms.
 The plan to have athletics at QSAC was scrapped.
 Crisafulli stated that he wanted the review to result in "something that Queenslanders are proud of."
 In January 2025, former Premier Annastacia Palaszczuk told ABC News that the review committee had internally decided to move forward with the Victoria Park stadium as a public-private partnership; she argued that this was "absolutely a ridiculous idea", and that "it's going to cost a lot more — more billions and billions of dollars that Queenslanders don't have at the moment because of the cost-of-living pressures".

-On 25 March 2025, Crisafulli announced that the state government would go ahead with plans for a 63,000-seat stadium at Victoria Park; the stadium will replace the Gabba, which will be demolished and redeveloped following the Games.
+On 25 March 2025, Crisafulli announced that the state government would go ahead with plans for a 63,000-seat stadium at Victoria Park; the stadium will replace the Gabba, which will be demolished and redeveloped for a residential project following the Games.
 He argued that "any other choice would have meant placing the government's interests ahead of the interests of Queensland" and felt that hosting athletics at QSAC would have been "embarrassing".
 Crisafulli apologized for breaking a campaign promise to not build a new stadium for the Olympics, stating that "I have to own that, and I will.
 I am sorry, it's my decision, and I accept that decision".
 According to the review, the stadium will cost an estimated AU$3.8 billion, although this figure is yet to be publicly confirmed.
 Brisbane Live was also scrapped in favour of building a new 25,000-seat aquatics centre at the Centenary Pool Complex; after the Games, the capacity would be reduced to 8,000.
 The arena will be relocated to Woolloongabba across from the Gabba, and will continue as a standalone "market-led" project without federal funding.